The Quill and the Scalpel: Studying Medicine in Montpellier During the Middle Ages and the Renaissance

 Catalog

-What did studying medicine mean in the Middle Ages?
-How did the Montpellier School of Medicine develop and gain its reputation?
-What was everyday life like for medical students?
+What was it like to study medicine in the Middle Ages?
+How did the Montpellier School of Medicine develop and earn its reputation?
+What was daily life like for medical students?
 Why are anatomy and botany so important in Montpellier?

-These and many other questions were addressed by the exhibition "La Plume et le Bistouri" (The Pen and the Scalpel), which took visitors on a journey through the rich historical collections of the university medical library.
-From the founding of the School in the early13th centuryto the creation of the first French botanical garden at the end ofthe 16th century, the exhibition featured illuminated manuscripts depicting dissections, instruments, and surgical operations; texts by ancient, Arab, and Montpellier physicians that formed the basis of teaching; works dating from the early days of printing and the16th century, richly illustrated with anatomical and botanical plates; registers and archival documents evoking student life, objects, and engravings.
+The exhibition “The Quill and the Scalpel” sought to answer these and many other questions through a journey through the rich historical collections of the university medical library.
+From the founding of the School in the early13th centuryto the establishment of France’s first botanical garden in the late16th century, the exhibition featured illuminated manuscripts depicting dissections, instruments, or surgical procedures; texts by ancient, Arab, and Montpellier physicians that formed the basis of medical education; works dating from the early days of printing and the16th century, richly illustrated with anatomical and botanical plates; registers and archival documents evoking student life, as well as objects and engravings.

-The documents presented also provided an opportunity to learn more about the famous doctors and surgeons who left their mark on the city as we know it today: Arnaud de Villeneuve, Bernard de Gordon, Gui de Chauliac, Guillaume Rondelet... not to mention one of the faculty's most illustrious students, François Rabelais.
+The documents on display also provided an opportunity to learn more about the famous doctors and surgeons who have left their mark on the city today: Arnaud de Villeneuve, Bernard de Gordon, Gui de Chauliac, Guillaume Rondelet… not to mention one of the faculty’s most illustrious students, François Rabelais.

 Designed for a wide audience, this exceptional exhibition of rarely seen documents highlighted the rich medical heritage of the University and the city of Montpellier.